MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 # Manage Microsoft Teams settings for your organization

-## Tenant-wide settings in the Microsoft 365 admin center
+## Teams apps settings in the Microsoft Teams admin center

-All Teams settings have moved to the Microsoft Teams admin center, including apps.
-To learn more about how to manage apps in Teams, see [Admin settings for apps in Microsoft Teams](admin-settings.md).
+You manage apps for your organization in **Teams apps** in the Microsoft Teams admin center.
+For example, you can set policies to control what apps are available org-wide or to specific Teams users and you can customize Teams by pinning the apps that are most important for your users.
+To learn more, see [Admin settings for apps in  Teams](admin-settings.md).

 ## Teams org-wide settings in the Microsoft Teams admin center
 You can control organization-wide user settings in the Microsoft Teams admin center.
 To edit org-wide settings, go to the Microsoft Teams admin center, and then select **Org-wide settings**.
 You can configure the following settings.